 Venture North is one of the few operators to hold a permit to access this very special place.
 Escape the crowds and enjoy bush walking and swimming through gorges and pristine waterfalls.
 For more information about Koolpin Gorge click here.

 A 1 kilometre walk through lush rain forest to a crystal clear deep pool surrounded by majestic cliffs.
 (4 wheel drive access only).
 For more information about Jim Jim Falls click here.

 Access the gorge via shuttle boat to discover the sandy white beach and clear pool surrounded by dense forest.
 (4 wheel drive access only).
 For more information about Jim Jim Falls click here.

-One of Kakadu's oldest Aboriginal rock art and occupation sites.
-A short climb takes you to Nawalandja lookout which provides spectacular views across Anbangbang billabong, Nourlangie Rock and the Arnhem Land escarpment.
+Nourlagie Rock is one of Kakadu's oldest Aboriginal rock art and occupation sites.
+A short climb takes you to Nawalandja lookout which provides spectacular views across Anbangbang billabong, Nourlangie and the Arnhem Land escarpment.

 A truly beautiful location - A scenic 1km walk along the edge of Barramundi Creek takes you to the base of the falls where you can enjoy a swim with the large array of aquatic life.
 Snorkelling is also highly recommended at Barramundi Gorge as the water is crystal clear.

 Excellent Aboriginal rock art galleries; climb the rock and view the surrounding wetland and stone country.
 For more information about Ubirr click here.

-Right next door to Ubirr, this is the East Alligator River border between Kakadu and Arnhem Land.
-Infamous for fatal crocodile attacks, it is often a barramundi fishing hot-spot.
+Right next door to Ubirr is the East Alligator River which forms the border between Kakadu and Arnhem Land.
+To get into Arnhem Land you need to cross the river here at Cahills Crossing; an infamous crossing for many reasons and a barramundi fishing hot-spot.

 Head over to our tours page to book a Kakadu National Park tour today.